 Giving a one to one pregnancy yoga session, or pregnancy yoga class, can be daunting for new and experienced yoga teachers.
-So, to make your life a wee bit easier, I’d like to share with you three Pregnancy Yoga Lesson Plans that I created using the Drag & Drop Yoga Genie Lesson Planner.
+So, to make your life a wee bit easier, I’d like to share with you three Pregnancy Yoga Lesson Plans that I created using the MS Word Yoga Lesson Planner.

 Avoid These Poses During Trimester 1, 2 and 3